History of education in the United States: Academies

+Military academies

+An American innovation was the military academy.
+These were private high schools for men featuring ranks, drills and uniforms copied after the US Military Academy at West Point.
+They were not supported by the national government, but some were sponsored by state or local governments.
+Graduates had no obligation to enter the military.
+Norwich University, founded by Alden Partridge under the name "American Literary, Scientific and Military Academy" was the first one.
+Opened in Vermont in 1819, it is still in operation.
+Patridge established a number of these academies, and others were copied after his model.
+Most closed after a few years.
+Famous military academies that became universities include Virginia Military Institute (VMI) set up by the Virginia state government in 1839, and The Citadel in Charleston, South Carolina, set up by the state government in 1843.

+Female academies

-By the early 19th century with the rise of the new United States, a new mood was alive in urban areas.
-Especially influential were the writings of Lydia Maria Child, Catharine Maria Sedgwick, and Lydia Sigourney, who developed the role of republican motherhood as a principle that united state and family by equating a successful republic with virtuous families.
-Women, as intimate and concerned observers of young children, were best suited to the role of guiding and teaching children.
-By the 1840s, New England writers such as Child, Sedgwick, and Sigourney became respected models and advocates for improving and expanding education for females.
+By the 1840s, New England writers such as Lydia Maria Child, Catharine Maria Sedgwick, and Lydia Sigourney became respected models and advocates for improving and expanding education for females.
 Greater educational access meant formerly male-only subjects, such as mathematics and philosophy, were to be integral to curricula at public and private schools for girls.
 By the late 19th century, these institutions were extending and reinforcing the tradition of women as educators and supervisors of American moral and ethical values.

-The ideal of Republican motherhood pervaded the entire nation, greatly enhancing the status of women and supporting girls' need for education.
 The relative emphasis on decorative arts and refinement of female instruction which had characterized the colonial era was replaced after 1776 by a program to support women in education for their major role in nation building, in order that they become good republican mothers of good republican youth.
 Fostered by community spirit and financial donations, private female academies were established in towns across the South as well as the North.